Tim Eyman: Chair theft

 On February 13, 2019, Eyman was accused of stealing a $70 office chair from an Office Depot in Lacey.
 On February 19 the Lacey city prosecutor filed one count of theft against Eyman related to the incident.
 Through his attorney, Eyman released a statement that the incident was caused by his being distracted by telephone call when he returned to the store to pay for services and merchandise.
 The charge was to be dismissed in March 2020, under the condition that Eyman committed no criminal activity for 9 months.

 Personal life

-As of 2019, Eyman lives in Mukilteo, Washington.
+As of 2022, Eyman lives in Bellevue, Washington.

 Divorced from his wife, the couple are the adoptive parents of three children.
 In 2018, Eyman filed for Chapter 11 bankruptcy protection.
 In December 2021, after continuing to default on fines due to the State of Washington, his bankruptcy was converted by a court to chapter 7 and the court ordered sale of assets to meet $5.4m in liabilities.